Snaacky/thewiki/docs/guides/torrenting.md

 - Disable network rules such as flood protection, DDoS protection, traffic shaping, QOS etc. in your router settings.
 However, it is generally ill-advised due to security reasons.
 - Sometimes port forwarding will fail if you're doing so through a proxy.
 - Double check your torrent client configurations.
 - Flush your DNS cache by typing "ipconfig /flushdns" in the Windows command prompt.
-For Linux distributions, it varies from each other slightly as well as having many ways to do so.
+For Linux distributions, it varies slightly from one to another, and there are many ways to do so.
 A quick Google search should help.
 - Also make sure to create inbound/outbound rules for your torrent client on your firewall settings.

 !!!warning